 A Region built on Engineering:

 Since 1795 Schenectady has attracted some of the world's greatest engineers: Edison, Westinghouse, Thomson, Steinmetz, Langmuir... just to name a few.
 It is home to the General Electric Research Lab (GE Global Research Center), Knolls Atomic Power Laboratory, Lockheed Martin, RPI, Union College, and the College of Nanoscale Science and Engineering.
-Many of the great developments in electrical and mechanical engineering were discovered here in Schenectady at the GE Research Laboratory, founded in 1901.
 Interactive map of the region with engineering feats >

 The "Edison" name and logo:

-The Edison Tech Center is named after Edison due to Thomas Edison's role as the most famous electrical engineer in history.
+The Edison Tech Center is named after Edison due to his role as an internationally prominent engineer.
 The ETC logo depicts electrons in orbit, the use of electricity by engineers of all types is the central theme in all of our displays and online content.